Alice Mandell

 Education: PhD, University of California, Los Angeles

-Alice Mandell was trained in the Hebrew Bible and Northwest Semitics by UCLA’s Department of Near Eastern Languages and Cultures.
+Alice Mandell was trained in the study of the Hebrew Bible and Northwest Semitics by UCLA’s Department of Near Eastern Languages and Cultures.
 From 2016-2018, Alice was an Assistant Professor in the Department of Classical and Ancient Near Eastern Studies at the University of Wisconsin-Madison.
-In 2018, Alice transitioned to Johns Hopkins University, where she is currently the Albright Chair of Biblical and Ancient Near Eastern Studies.
-She teaches courses in biblical literature, Northwest Semitics, the history of the ancient Levant, and sociolinguistic approaches to the study of writing.

 Watch a recorded lecture, theme: the Bible in Assyriology, past and present, on Youtube.
 The video features Jeffrey L. Cooley, Boston College, Peter Machinist, Harvard University, Alice Mandell, The Johns Hopkins University, Gina Konstantopoulos, University of California Los Angeles, Abraham Winitzer, University of Notre Dame, Beate Pongratz-Leisten, New York University.